 - You tend to get attached to the wrong people

-- You get attached too easily or quickly
+- You get emotionally attached too easily or quickly

-- You get too attached—possibly to the point where you obsess about the person you feel an attachment to
+- You get too easily attached to a guy or a girl—possibly to the point where you obsess about the person you feel an attachment to

 Then it’s time to slow down to have a look at what's really going on.
 And maybe ask yourself how to stop being emotionally attached to someone who isn’t right for you.